U.S. Postal Service watchdog to probe service woes as worries rise about mail ballots

 The Postal Service has warned some states that allowing voters to request ballots less than a week before the election does not leave enough time to print the ballot, mail it to the voter and have it returned.

 Half of the states allow voters to request an absentee ballot within seven days of an election.
-The Postal Service recommends that mail ballots should be completed and in the mail back to election offices by that point.
+The Postal Service recommends that mail ballots should be completed and sent in by that point.

 Ohio, Michigan and several other states with tight deadlines have so far not pushed them back.